Advertising, Connected TV

 1Password

 Last one with Ryan Reynolds, we promise!
 Besides a clear and concise message, humor is often the best weapon for creating effective television advertisements.
-This commercial pitches 1Password as the perfect solution for protecting your digital life, keeping all of your passwords, credit card info, and other valuable data safe.
+This commercial pitches 1Password as the perfect solution for protecting your digital life, and keeping all of your passwords, credit card info, and other valuable data safe.
 Again, it’s short and sweet and very memorable.
 Enjoy!

 TV Advertising: Get Started Today